TeamEXR/shutan-dev-wiki/How Pokemon XY works/Field/ZoneData.md

 ## Zone Headers

 Zone Headers (known as Map Headers in the gen 4 scene) specify general flags and data for each Zone.

+>  The following header info is exclusive to XY.
+Zone Headers in ORAS have a slightly different format.

 ```c++
 struct ZoneHeader{